-As the Evanston community reels from two homicides and one serious shooting in less than two weeks, police say the recent violence may all stem back to a murder that took place in Evanston in 2005, and the resulting ongoing feud between certain members of two local families.
+As the Evanston community reels from two homicides and one serious shooting in less than two weeks, police say the recent violence may all stem back to a murder that took place in Evanston in 2005, and the resulting ongoing feud between two local families.

 In that incident, police say 19-year-old Antoine Hill shot and killed 22-year-old Robert Gresham at the Keg, 810 Grove Street.
 A judge sentenced Hill to 18 years in prison on charges of first-degree murder in October 2006; he was released on parole this September.

 “Police believe that may have been the start of the violent back-and-forth issues between these two factions,” said Police Cmdr.
 Jason Parrott, a spokesperson for the Evanston Police Department.
 According to Parrott, the victims of three more shootings between 2010 and 2012 have family ties with either Gresham or Hill.